tum-ens/urbs/doc/theorydoc/AP_prob.rst

 retain the practical necessity of being turned on and off if this is optimal.
 This feature transforms urbs from a linear problem to a quadratic integer problem, or piecewise linear.
-The following graphic ilustrates a process with the on/off feature and constant efficiency:
+The following graphic illustrates a process with the on/off feature and constant efficiency:

 .. image:: img/On-off.png
   :width: 400
   :align: center
   :alt: Process with the on/off feature

-The following graphic ilustrates a process with the on/off feature and part load behavior:
+The following graphic illustrates a process with the on/off feature and part load behavior:

 .. image:: img/Part-load-on-off.png
   :width: 400